jeslacourse/jeslacourse.github.io/content/docs/2020-05-17-Feature-Choice-in-Classification/2020-05-17-Feature-Choice-in-Classification.md

   - rstats
   - ggplot
   - classification
-excerpt: "Feature selection is just as important as hyperparameter choice, yet many classifiers cherry-pick features without much empirical basis.
+summary: "Feature selection is just as important as hyperparameter choice, yet many classifiers cherry-pick features without much empirical basis.
 While hyperparameters are easier to tweak, we must account for the impact of boosting these hyperparameters and the risk and impact of overfit."
 ---

 <center><b> Abstract</b></center><br>